Excited about your upcoming camping trip but wondering what camping essentials to bring? I’m here to help!

-Regardless of whether you’re camping in the winter or the summer, a good sleeping bag is needed anytime you camp.
+Regardless of whether you’re camping in the winter or the summer, a good sleeping bag is always part of your camping gear essentials.
 Summer nights can be cold and breezy but the REI Magma sleeping bag will keep you toasty.

 This bag is ideal as a 3-season bag and its included hood ensures maximum comfortability and full warmth coverage.